iridium-browser/website/_posts/2017-04-07-windows-osx-release-v57.md

 menu: no
 ---

-Following yesterday's release of version 57.0 for Ubuntu/Debian, we are now releasing the latest builds for **Windows** and **Mac OSX**.
+Following yesterday's release of version 57.0 for Ubuntu/Debian, we are now releasing the latest builds for **Windows** and **macOS**.
 The Windows build is also available as a portable version.
 <!--break-->
 Releases for **openSUSE** and **Fedora** to follow shortly.